AppleHair/FNF-UnrestDiffs/data/UD/vari-songs/README.md

 # Variation-specific song scripts

 This directory should contain scripts for existing songs, which will replace the original song scripts when the variation is selected.
+This can help you replace the default behaviors defined in song scripts with new ones for your own variations of any song without replacing the song scripts themselves.

-You don't have to put these scripts here (like all the other scripts, you can technically put these anywhere in your mod's folder), but it's a good idea to keep them in a separate directory to avoid confusion.
+You don't have to put these scripts here (like all the other scripts, you can technically put these anywhere in your mod's folder), but it's a good practice to keep them in a separate directory to avoid confusion.
 It's also a great excuse for me to make a README file that explains how this works.

 ## Template